Published October 25, 2017

 The 76TH PROPULSION MAINTENANCE GROUP is DoD’s foremost engine repair and overhaul center.
 It sustains most of the bomber, tanker, fighter, and special mission aircraft engines in the Air Force, as well as some Navy and Foreign Military Sales engines.
 The group performs repairs on engines and major engine assemblies for the F100, F101, F107, F108, F110, F117, F118, F119, F137, and TF33.

-The 76TH SOFTWARE MAINTENANCE GROUP delivers a wide spectrum of software and systems engineering solutions in a dynamic cyber environment.
+The 76TH SOFTWARE ENGINEERING GROUP delivers a wide spectrum of software and systems engineering solutions in a dynamic cyber environment.
 As part of the Air Force Sustainment Center Software Enterprise, the group provides the DoD with capabilities in operational flight programs, mission planning systems, space systems, ground-based radar, weapons support, mission support, jet engine test, training and simulation systems, and diagnostics and repair.

 Redesignated as the 76th Maintenance Wing on 31 January 2005 at Oklahoma City Air Logistics Center, Tinker AFB, and activated on 18 February 2005.
 Inactivated as the 76th Maintenance Wing on 10 July 2012.
 On that day, the Oklahoma City Air Logistics Center was redesignated as the Oklahoma City Air Logistics Complex and leadership of the complex was transferred from the former 76th Maintenance Wing.
 The complex is one of the three complexes under the Air Force Sustainment Center located at Tinker AFB.